mobxjs/mobx-state-tree/README.md

 #### Action listeners versus middleware

 The difference between action listeners and middleware is: Middleware can intercept the action that is about to be invoked, modify arguments, return types etc. Action listeners cannot intercept, and are only notified.
 Action listeners receive the action arguments in a serializable format, while middleware receive the raw arguments. (`onAction` is actually just a built-in middleware)

+For more details on creating middleware, see the [docs](docs/middleware.md)

 #### Disabling protected mode